 The seat is very comfortable and the sliding doors certainly give the you the feeling of being in your own suite.
 It’s not just that the sliding doors will give you more privacy.
 I also think you are disturbed a lot less when you rest because you really don’t notice at all when somebody passes by your seat.

 CREW & SERIVCE

-As I already mentioned, the crew were waiting for me at the door as I step on board.
+As I already mentioned, the crew are expecting me at the door as I step on board.
 By the way, the curtain to Business is closed during boarding, which is just a minor detail but something I really like.